Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

 > **IMPORTANT NOTE:** As with all Azure Deployments, this will **incur associated costs**.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 See [here](#deployed-resources) for list of deployed resources.
 See [here](#clean-up) for information on the clean_up script.
 > This deployment was tested using WSL 2 (Ubuntu 20.04) and Debian GNU/Linux 9.9 (stretch)

+1. **Environment Setup**
+   - Open the project folder in VS Code.
+   - Rename the file `.envtemplate` under ".devcontainer" folder to `devcontainer.env` and update the values as mentioned below.
+   - Open the project in the Dev Container (see details [here](docs/devcontainer.md)).
+   - **Alternatively**.
+You can export the environment variables in the bash terminal after opening the Dev Container or if not using a Dev Contaienr.
+For example: `export DEPLOYMENT_ID="xxxxx"`.

+    -Set the following environment variables:
+      - **AZURE_LOCATION** - Azure location to deploy resources. *Default*: default azure location.
+      - **AZURE_SUBSCRIPTION_ID** - Azure subscription id to use to deploy resources. *Default*: default azure subscription.
+To see your default, run `az account list`.
+      - **DEPLOYMENT_ID** - string appended to all resource names.
+This is to ensure uniqueness of azure resource names. *Default*: random five character string.
+      - **SYNAPSE_SQL_PASSWORD** - Password of the Synapse SQL instance. *Default*: random string.

 1. **Initial Setup**
    - Ensure that:
       - You have the desired Azure Cloud set.
 To change from the default (`AzureCloud`), run